esx-framework/esx_core/README.md

 ## Installation
 - Import `esx_policejob.sql` in your database
-- Add this in your server.cfg :
+- Add this to your server.cfg:

 ```
 start esx_policejob